dod-iac/terraform-aws-lambda-function/README.md

 Use the optional `cloudwatch_schedule_expression` variable to schedule execution of the Lambda using CloudWatch Events.

+Use the optional `kms_key_arn` variable to encrypt the environment variables with a custom KMS key.
+Use the `dod-iac/lambda-kms-key/aws` module to create a KMS key.

 ## Terraform Version

 Terraform 0.12.
 Pin module version to ~> 1.0.1 .
 Submit pull-requests to master branch.